 Agricultural plain of the Rhône

-We advise you to go and do a little walk on this plain, which is distinguished by its rich biodiversity.
-You will be able to observe there in particular the helmeted skullcap, a plant that can reach 50 centimeters in height, with blue-violet flowers, which Native Americans used for its soothing and anti-inflammatory properties.
-And in terms of wildlife, the European roller, This turquoise-coloured bird, which can reach a wingspan of 73 cm, also comes from Africa every year to build its nest.
+We recommend you take a short stroll on this plainwhich is distinguished by its rich biodiversity.
+You can observe, among other things, the helmeted skullcap, a plant that can reach 50 centimeters in height, with blue-violet flowers, which Native Americans used for its soothing and anti-inflammatory properties.
+And in terms of fauna, the European roller, a turquoise-colored bird with a wingspan of up to 73 cm, also comes every year from Africa to nest here.

 Sauveterre agricultural plain